GitRubbens/RZGT/README.md

 # RZGT - Recursive Zip Generation Tool

-RZGT is a tool made with c++ that uses 7za to create zip bombs
+RZGT is a tool made with c++ that uses 7za to create "zip bombs"